scato/serializer/doc/Usage.md

 -------------

 No setup or configuration is needed to serialize objects.
 To deserialize strings, the serializer should know the type of each property on your object.
-You can use normal DocBlocks to do so.
+It uses normal DocBlocks to figure this out.

 For example, if a Person also has an Address and zero or more PhoneNumbers, just add `@var` tags like so: